junxit/us-congress-bills-116/derived/amendments.md

 ### 22 U.S.C. § 2321j

-> in paragraph (1), by striking “recipient country” and inserting “recipient country or organization”; and
+> in subsection (c)(1), by striking “recipient country” and inserting “recipient country or organization”;

 | | |
 |---|---|